Avianca Brasil's legal fight with plane leasing firms escalates

 SAO PAULO (Reuters) - Avianca Brasil’s battle with its aircraft leasing firms intensified on Friday after Brazil’s aviation regulator said it would no longer ground 10 of the struggling carrier’s planes and another lessor renewed its effort to repossess 10 others.

-Aircastle Ltd (AYR.N) and General Electric Co’s (GE.N) GE Capital Aviation Services (GECAS) unit have been trying to repossess planes from Brazil’s fourth largest airline since it fell behind on lease payments, but their efforts were hampered when Avianca Brasil filed for bankruptcy protection in December.
+Aircastle Ltd (AYR.N) and General Electric Co’s (GE.N) GE Capital Aviation Services (GECAS) unit, among other lessors, have been trying to repossess planes from Brazil’s fourth largest airline since it fell behind on lease payments, but their efforts were hampered when Avianca Brasil filed for bankruptcy protection in December.

 ANAC, the country’s aviation regulator, announced on Friday that it would not intervene in the dispute, a move that came a day after it had said it would ground 10 of Avianca Brasil’s 46 planes at the request of GECAS.